fredericoberchof/Weather-App-VueJs/README.md

 # ✔️ Weather App

-This app makes an appointment using an API and brings the weather and date of the chosen city.
+This App makes a requirement for an API and brings the weather and the date of the chosen city.

 # 🚀 Technologies